paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-participation.md

 Dispatch a [`RuntimeApiRequest::SessionInfo`][RuntimeApiMessage] using the session index.
 Once the session info is gathered, construct a [`DisputeStatement`][DisputeStatement] based on `Valid` or `Invalid`, depending on the parameterization of this routine, and sign the statement with each key in the `SessionInfo`'s list of parachain validation keys which is present in the keystore, except those whose indices appear in `voted_indices`.
 This will typically just be one key, but this does provide some future-proofing for situations where the same node may run on behalf multiple validators.
 At the time of writing, this is not a use-case we support as other subsystems do not invariably provide this guarantee.

-For each signed copy of the dispute statement, invoke [`DisputeCoordinatorMessage::ImportStatement`][DisputeCoordinatorMessage]
+Invoke [`DisputeCoordinatorMessage::ImportStatements`][DisputeCoordinatorMessage] with each signed statement.

 [DisputeStatement]: ../../types/disputes.md#disputestatement
 [RuntimeApiMessage]: ../../types/overseer-protocol.md#runtime-api-message